archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 <img src="../images/blog/causal-trees/pipeline.svg" width="800">

 <figcaption><i>The operational pipeline.
-Both the reducer/effect and mapper/eval steps use pure function tailored to the given RDT.
+Both the reducer/effect and mapper/eval steps use pure functions tailored to the given RDT.
 Location information has been stripped for each operation to simplify the diagram.</i></figcaption>

 </figure>